Donald "Duck" Dunn

 Donald "Duck" Dunn (November 24, 1941 – May 13, 2012) was an American bass guitarist, session musician, record producer, and songwriter.
 Dunn was notable for his 1960s recordings with Booker T. & the M.G.'s and as a session bassist for Stax Records.
-At Stax, Dunn played on thousands of records, including hits by Otis Redding, Sam & Dave, Rufus Thomas, Carla Thomas, William Bell, Eddie Floyd, Johnnie Taylor, Albert King, Bill Withers, Elvis Presley and many others.
+At Stax, Dunn played on thousands of records, including hits by Otis Redding, Sam & Dave, Rufus Thomas, Carla Thomas, William Bell, Eddie Floyd, Johnnie Taylor, Albert King, Bill Withers, Elvis Presley, and many others.
 In 1992, he was inducted in the Rock and Roll Hall of Fame as a member of Booker T. & the M.G.'s.
-He is ranked number 40 on Bass Player magazine's list of "The 100 Greatest Bass Players of All Time".
+In 2017, he was ranked 40th on Bass Player magazine's list of "The 100 Greatest Bass Players of All Time".

 Early life

 Dunn was born in Memphis, Tennessee.
 His father nicknamed him "Duck" while watching Disney cartoons with him one day.
 Dunn grew up playing sports and riding his bike with another future professional musician, Steve Cropper.